rubykoom/CBIR_AAPI_2024/README.md

 	- **`Extractor 4 - Raw Pixels/`**:  it contains the script `Extractor 4_img_retrieval.py` for this method and the FAISS feature extraction index.
 In order to run it properly, directory should be changed as appropiate.
 	- **`Extractor 5 - Color Histogram/`**:  it contains the script `Extractor 5_img_retrieval.py` for this method and the FAISS feature extraction index.
 In order to run it properly, directory should be changed as appropiate.
 		- **`Preprocessing/`**:  it contains the original dataset called `Fruits` and its preprocessed version `Fruits_Preprocessed` once preprocessing script `Preprocessing_CBIR.py` has been run.
 For  it  to  work  properly,  the  directory  must  be  changed  accordingly.
 The `db.csv` file is necessary for running the application as it has a column named *images* where all the dataset images names are for retrieval and indexing purposes.

+⚠️ **Note**: To properly download large files using `Git Large File Storage (git lfs)`, ensure not to delete `.gitattributes` files in the repository.
+These guarantee the correct handling of large files, such as FAISS feature indexes.

 ## :notebook: Requirements